 \subsection{A New Family of Algorithms}

-The policy regret minimization viewpoint in control leads to a new approach for algorithm design.
+The policy regret minimization viewpoint in control leads to a new approach to algorithm design.
 Instead of a priori computation of the optimal controls, online convex optimization suggests modifying the controller according to the costs and dynamics, in the flavor of adaptive control, in order to achieve provable bounds on the policy regret.

-As a representative example, consider the Gradient Perturbation Controller described in Algorithm \ref{algo:GPC-generic}.
-The algorithm maintains matrices that are used to create the control as a linear function of the past perturbations, as per line \ref{algline:control-gpc}.
-These parameters change over time according to a gradient-based update rule, where the gradient is calculated as the derivative of a counterfactual cost function with respect to the parametrization, as per line \ref{algline:grad-gpc}.
+As a representative example, consider the {\it Gradient Perturbation Controller} described in Algorithm \ref{algo:GPC-generic}.
+The algorithm maintains matrices that are used to create the control as a linear function of past perturbations, according to line \ref{algline:control-gpc}.
+These parameters change over time according to a gradient-based update rule, where the gradient is calculated as the derivative of a counterfactual cost function with respect to the parametrization, according to line \ref{algline:grad-gpc}.

-The version given here assumes that the time-invariant dynamics $f$ is known.
-The GPC computes a control which is a linear function of past perturbations.
+The version given here assumes that the time-invariant dynamics $f$ are known.
+The GPC computes a control that is a linear function of past perturbations.
 It modifies the linear parameters according to the loss function via an iterative gradient method.
 In Chapter \ref{chap:gpc}, we prove that this algorithm attains sublinear regret bounds for a large class of time-varying and time-invariant dynamical systems.
-In later chapters we explore extensions to nonlinear dynamical systems and unknown systems, which lie at the heart of nonstochastic control theory.
+In later chapters, we explore extensions to nonlinear dynamical systems and unknown systems, which lie at the heart of nonstochastic control theory.